 This is just an example of how a skeptic easily contradicts their own skepticism without realizing it.
 Do we believe in these intangible forces or not?

 My own skepticism has been cured over time, in that I have had countless “blind case study” participants involved in my Feng Shui practice.
 Clients have installed remedies and have made adjustments to their homes or businesses without their spouses, children or co-workers knowing that the environment was changed at all, or why.
 And yet, the targeted subjects still get the benefits or predictable results.
-I have been documenting objective results for more than two decades and almost everyone agrees with the “diagnosis” of their space.
+I have been documenting objective results for more than three decades and almost everyone agrees with the “diagnosis” of their space.

 The only time this can’t be confirmed immediately is when the client hasn’t moved into the location yet or has only recently moved in.
 I can say heartily that Feng Shui is a real phenomenon.
 It works most of the time, whether or not someone believes in it, or even knows that something in the name of Feng Shui was done on their behalf.